Memorial Fund Society

 Two letters of reference reflecting the applicant's worthiness from (i) a teacher or instructor, (ii) a member of the dog community or an individual who has known the applicant for at least two (2) years.

-The remaining 800 words would be an essay outlining the advantages of Purebred dogs verses mixed breeds.
+The remaining 800 words would be an essay outlining the advantages of being an owner handler verses a professional handler in the show ring.

 The essays become the property of the National Bursary fund and will be published.